 Preheat the oven to 170C/340F/Gas 3.

-Add the parsley and cider vinegar and season, to taste, with salt and freshly ground black pepper.
+Place the butter in a bowl, add the chopped sage leaves and mustard, and season, to taste, with salt and freshly ground black pepper.
+Mix together well.

 For the chicken, using a sharp knife, slice into the side of each chicken breast to form a pocket.

 Spoon a quarter of the butter mixture into each pocket and fold to enclose.
 If you have any of the flavoured butter left over you can roll it into a sausage shape, freeze and use (within a month) in another dish.

 Place two prosciutto slices on a clean board so that they overlap slightly.
 Wrap one of the chicken breasts in the slices and roll to enclose.
 Repeat with the remaining prosciutto slices and chicken breasts.

 Heat the olive oil in a heavy-bottomed frying pan.
 When hot, add the wrapped chicken breasts.

 Cook over a medium heat until the prosciutto is lightly golden, about two minutes.

 Turn the breasts over and brown the other side for another two minutes.

 Using tongs or a fish slice, place the chicken breasts onto a baking tray and place into the preheated oven.
 Retain the cooking juices in the pan, as these will be used to make the sauce.